KISSAKI

 It is the meaning of shape. "chu" means "middle".

 The width and the length of the kissaki are in good proportion.
-The length is a little bigger than the width.
+The length looks a little bigger than the width.

 It is common on katana blades.